Moussa Guindo

-Moussa Guindo (born 25 January 1991) is a retired Ivorian-Malian footballer who played as a defender.
+Moussa Guindo (born 25 January 1991) is a footballer who played as a defender for French club Stade Mayennais.
+Born in Ivory Coast, he represented Mali at youth level.

 Club career

 Born in Adjamé, Ivory Coast, Guindo began his career by Académie de Sol Beni, Guindo was promoted 2008 and was one of ASEC Mimosas's youngest players but a regular in defence as he enjoyed a first choice berth under coach Patrick Liewig.
 In January 2009 he joined Charlton Athletic. and returned to ASEC Mimosas on loan in July 2009.
 He moved to the land of his forefathers, Mali, and signed with Stade Malien.

 In 2012, he joined the Tunisian League club CA Bizertin.

+He plays in the lower leagues of France since 2012.

 International career

 Guindo represented the Under-20 national team from Mali at 2009 African Youth Championship in Rwanda, and was member of the U-17 at CAN 2006, lastly the 2011 FIFA U-20 World Cup.